top of page

 ABOUT US

-We are a group of people passionate about social change, and more specifically about youth, family and community wellbeing and empowerment.
+We are a group of people passionate about equitable social change, and more specifically about youth, family and community wellbeing and empowerment. we believe that this can be done through deep respect, responsibility, reciprocity in relation to all being that surround us.

 About us